-The National Centre for Translational and Clinical Research (CTM) is a national research infrastructure formed by the University of Tartu, Estonian University of Life Sciences and Tartu University Hospital in year 2010.
+The National Centre of Translational and Clinical Research (CTM) is a national research infrastructure formed by the University of Tartu, Estonian University of Life Sciences and Tartu University Hospital in 2010.
 From the same moment, the Centre was added to the list of Estonian Research Infrastructures Roadmap.
-As a result of the first period, the Laboratory Animal Centre has been established.
-The goal of the second period (2017-2020) is to develope a clinical research unit.
+Since 2021, CTM is supported by the Estonian Research Council as a Research Infrastructure of National Importance (TT6).

-The mission of CTM is to ensure a high level medical research and efficient medical innovation in Estonia.
-In order to accomplish its mission, the Centre develops and maintains high-level internationally recognized infrastructure for the medical research.
+The mission of CTM is to ensure a high-level medical research and efficient medical innovation in Estonia.
+In order to accomplish its mission, the Centre develops and maintains high-level internationally recognized infrastructure for medical research.
 CTM aims to be a professional partner to various stakeholders (companies, government agencies, health care institutions, other organisations) and advise them in the field of health research.

 As a result of the first period (funded by the European Regional Development Fund), the University of Tartu established the Laboratory Animal Centre, which is specialized in preclinical research and works with animal models and in vivo visualization of diseases.